 The Norwegian-focused library is an important part of the city’s diverse cultural heritage, featuring a unique and extensive collection of literature, non-fiction, reference works and periodicals in Norwegian and English dating from the early 1800s to the modern day, many of which are found in few other places in the world.
 Indeed, the collection, which continues to grow, ranks among the most comprehensive of its kind in the region.

-Tucked away in the library’s oak bookcases are volumes of Nordic history going back to the earliest written accounts in the Norse Sagas and The Sayings of the Vikings, as well as an extensive collection of books on Norwegian immigrants’ experience as soldiers in the Civil War, and of the German occupation of Norway during WWII.
-Novels by Nobel Prize winners like Knut Hamsun and Sigrid Undset are side by side with the latest police procedurals and emerging fiction writers from Norway (in English translation and original Norwegian).
+Tucked away in the library’s oak bookcases are volumes of Nordic history going back to the earliest written accounts in the Norse Sagas and The Sayings of the Vikings, as well as an extensive collection of books on Norwegian immigrants’ experience as soldiers in the American Civil War, and of the German occupation of Norway during World War II.
+Novels by Nobel Prize winners like Knut Hamsun and Sigrid Undset are side by side with the latest crime novels and emerging fiction writers from Norway (in both English translations and the original Norwegian).

-The library also features exhaustive collections of the poetry and drama of Henrik Ibsen and Bjornstjerne Bjornson, accounts of famous Norwegian scientific explorers and adventurers like Roald Amundsen, Fridtjof Nansen and Thor Heyerdahl, children’s folklore, young adult literature, Norwegian art, craft and cooking books, genealogy, a variety of magazines and newspapers, and a growing collection of classic and contemporary Scandinavian films.
+The library also features extensive collections of the poetry and drama of Henrik Ibsen and Bjørnstjerne Bjørnson, accounts of famous Norwegian scientific explorers and adventurers like Fridtjof Nansen, Roald Amundsen and Thor Heyerdahl; children’s folklore and juvenile literature; Norwegian art, crafts and cookbooks; genealogy; a variety of magazines and newspapers; and a growing collection of classic and contemporary Scandinavian films.